neiqo/Keriswatch/README.md

 Articles have 3 images, first image will be the cover image or main image while other 2 will be in the body of the article

-When making a login, remove password expiration in Server (SQLEXPRESS) Properties > Security
+When making a login, remove password expiration in Server (SQLEXPRESS) Properties > Security so that life is easier